 The Ecosystem Restoration Program could convert up to approximately 152,000 acres of prime, statewide important and unique agricultural lands to other uses in the Delta, Sacramento River, and San Joaquin River Regions.
 The Water Quality Program could result in retirement of up to approximately 37,000 acres of agricultural land in the San Joaquin River Region as a measure to improve water quality in the Grasslands Subarea.
 The Levee System Integrity Program could convert up to approximately 35,000 acres of Delta Region farmland but provide greater protection to farmland from flooding and salinity intrusion.
 Agricultural lands, including prime, statewide important and unique farmlands, ranging from up to approximately 15,700 acres without a diversion facility on the Sacramento River to up to 19,500 with a facility, would be converted by storage and conveyance facilities.
-Water transfers may indirectly result in reduction of agricultural lands.
+Water transfers may indirectly result in reduction of agricultural acreage.
+Finally, conversion may result if dredged spoils are permanently disposed of on agricultural lands.
 Water use is discussed in Sections 5.1 and 5.2.
 This impact is considered significant.